MooersLab/jointprob1D/README.md

 ### Books

-Many of the popular books on BDA have associated computer.
+Many of the popular books on BDA have associated computer code.
 Often, this computer code has been translated into other programming languages by kind people.

 ### Bayesian Analysis in Python (BAP)